-Why Attending a Hindu Marriage was an Amazing Experience
+Why Attending a Hindu Wedding was an Amazing Experience

 Understanding what it takes to arrange the one day typical marriage in the UK, you can imagine what goes into a Hindu marriage.
 With transport needing to be arranged for guests, different outfits being worn at certain times of the day, a lot of money is spent and it truly shows.
 The colour, the food and the schedule.

 The first day with the family was spent getting my sari blouse made.
 The family very kindly bought me a beautiful sari as a gift to wear at the Hindu wedding.
 I spent the day with the groom’s sister and, as chief wedding arranger on the groom’s side, her phone never stopped ringing.
 I don’t think she had slept for weeks.

 The final touches of Mehendi (henna) was added to all the females’ arms and feet including my own.
 The henna boy made himself a fortune that day.

 Late to bed, we had to be up in just a few hours to perform the first ritual where we rubbed oil into the groom’s and his parents’ skin and hair before rubbing flour onto them.
 This is done to cleanse their skin, so that a natural glow is radiated after they bathe.

 Next we headed off to the venue with a strict arrival time of between 8.30 – 9am due to tradition.
 We had to wait down the road so that we met this time.

 At the venue we were welcomed and blessed by the bride’s family and guests whilst she stayed in her hotel room.
 Throughout the day, ceremonies were carried out and in the afternoon the bride’s brother had to ‘convince’ the groom to marry the bride, part of a tradition.
 As the groom was being convinced, I sat there knowing that there was no doubt he was going to marry her.
 Smitten since the day he had met her, I would describe it as a L’arranged marriage.
 Arranged but with love.